syncfusion-content/reactjs-docs/ReactJS/Gantt/Getting-Started.md

 ---
 layout: post
 title: Getting Started with ReactJS Gantt | Syncfusion
-description: Learn here all about getting started support in Syncfusion ReactJS Gantt control,its elements and more.
+description: Learn here all about getting started with Syncfusion ReactJS Gantt(SfGantt) control,its elements and more.
 platform: js
 control: Gantt
 documentation: ug